Williams Flexion Exercises: Procedures and mechanisms

 The WFEs were for many years the standard for non-surgical low back pain treatment.

 These exercises were performed in the supine position on a floor or other flat surface.
 There were variations, but the primary maneuver is to grab the legs and pull the knees up to the chest and hold them there for several seconds.
 The patient then relaxes, drops the legs down and repeats the exercise again.

 The primary benefit is supposed to be the opening of the intervertebral foramen, the stretching of ligamentous structures, and the distraction of the apophyseal joints.

 The goals of performing these exercises were to reduce pain and provide lower trunk stability by actively developing the "abdominal, gluteus maximus, and hamstring muscles as well as..." passively stretching the hip flexors and lower back (sacrospinalis) muscles.
 Williams said: "The exercises outlined will accomplish a proper balance between the flexor and the extensor groups of postural muscles...".
 Williams suggested that a posterior pelvic-tilt position was necessary to obtain best results.

-The supine low back flexion exercise is composed of 10 repetitions: